MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task6/Readme.md

 Paso 199 | Clases: 9 y 9 (Misma) | Fidelidad: 0.9570 | Loss: 0.0430
 Paso 200 | Clases: 7 y 9 (Diferente) | Fidelidad: 0.9349 | Loss: 0.9349
 Los valores finales de theta son: [ 0.71000546  3.3669798  -0.0877981  -0.0448373   0.22448504 -0.33262438]
 ```

+The I made the evaluation and validation phase of the model.
+To do this, a function that executes the circuit using the optimized parameters is defined, deactivating the gradient calculation.

+Finally, the code carries out two empirical validation tests and generates a visual representation of the results.
+Extract a couple of images from the same class and another from different classes, processing them through the circuit to calculate their final quantum fidelity

 ```Python